pantheon-systems/documentation/source/content/guides/drupal-9-migration/05-drupal-9-to-pantheon.md

 ### Composer packages

 1. Copy your package list from the "requires" section of your site's composer.json and add it to the new site's composer.json.
 If your composer.json defines additional repositories or patches, copy those over too.
+Take care not to overwrite the `upstream-configuration` package & repository.

 1. `composer update`